Dynakarp/Source2-PFSK/README.md

 2. Extract "hlvr" and "pancake_base" to your "steamapps\common\Half-Life Alyx\game\" folder.
 Make sure you overwrite any files that need to be overwritten.

+3. Add "-novr" to the launch options for Half-Life: Alyx.

-3. That's it!
+4. That's it!
 Simply make an addon (or if you have an existing one, use that), and you can now use the PFSK!

 # Tips
 Ideally, one would not use this to make an addon for Half-Life: Alyx that is solely for non-VR.
 Instead, you could use this to create